Wood, Stone and You

 Reed 28 October-24 November

 Reed is not a tree, but the Celts regarded any woody type plant as a member of the tree family.
 Reeds grow up to twenty feet tall and are useful for thatched roofs and basketry.
 Reeds serve as a handy strewing herb on packed dirt floors that could be swept out and replaced to purify homes.
-All the reed properties of protection, communication, and purification relate to uses made of the plant.
+All the Reed qualities of protection, communication, and purification relate to plant usage.

 Elder 25 November- 23 December